 For people with physical disabilities who may not have the opportunity to experience these feelings, The Frame provides a unique opportunity to do so.

-To participate in Frame Running, athletes need access to a Frame Runner, which is a specialized racing bike designed for people with disabilities.
-The bike has a stable frame, three wheels, and a handlebar that the athlete can grip while running.
-Racerunners (Frame Runners) come in different sizes and configurations to accommodate athletes of different heights and abilities.
+Athletes need to have access to a Frame Runner, which is a specialized racing bike made specifically for people with impairments, in order to compete in the sport of Frame Running.
+The bicycle has a sturdy frame, three wheels, and a handlebar that the athlete may hold on to as they are sprinting.
+Racerunners ( Frame Runners) are available in various sizes and configurations to cater to the needs of athletes of varying heights and skill levels.